arista-cam/avd-helper/README.md

 ContainerLab requires elevated privileges so you will need to run the script with sudo.
 `sudo Python3 avd_helper.py` should get you started.

-On first run, the script will prompt for your CVP credentials.
-It will store these credentials in a .cvpcreds file and it will then use this file for CVP info for every subsequent run.<br />
+On first run, the script will prompt you for a CVP Service Token and a Device Token.<br />
-If you need to change your CVP details, simple use the 'Change CVP Credentials' menu option.<br />
-It will also check to see if the cEOS-lab image has been imported into docker, if not, it will check the EOS folder for a valid .tar file and automatically import it.<br />
+The script provides instructions on how to generate these tokens so just follow those and you will be fine.<br />
 The 'Deploy Lab' menu option will deploy the lab, register the devices with CVP, provision the devices in CVP, and run the Ansible Build and Deploy playbooks.<br />
 The 'Cleanup Lab' menu option will destroy the lab, decommission the devices from CVP, and remove all configlets and containers from CVP. <br />

-The 'Show Ansible Build Log' and 'Show Ansible Deploy Log' menu options will show the output from the 'ansible-playbook' as it doesnt print to the console during deployment.
+# cEOS Install Instructions
+The script will check to see if you have a valid cEOS image already imported into docker, if you dont it will check the EOS folder for a valid cEOS-lab.tar file.
+If it cant find one there you will get an error which leaves you with two options, either copy a valid cEOS-lab.tar file to the EOS directory and run the script again OR manually import the image into docker.

+Manual Import Instructions
+Once a supported cEOS image has been downloaded use the `docker import {CEOS FILENAME} {IMAGE NAME}` command, e.g. `docker import cEOS-lab-4.32.0F.tar ceosimage:4.32.0F`.
+This command imports the container image that you downloaded and saves it into the docker image repository using the *image_name* you have given it.
+You need to follow the correct image naming standard of ceosimage:#.##.##(.#)

 # Topologies